Boeing EA-18G Growler: Japan

-On 1 January 2018, it was reported that the Japanese Government is considering purchasing an electronic warfare attack aircraft and the EA-18G is a candidate for the Japan Air Self-Defense Force.
+On 1 January 2018, the Japanese government reportedly was considering purchasing an electronic-warfare attack aircraft and the EA-18G was a candidate for the Japan Air Self-Defense Force.

 Failed bids

 Finland

-Boeing and the US Navy indicated their intention to propose the F/A-18E/F and EA-18G as a package for the new fighter introduction program, HX, which would replace the F/A-18C/D fighters operated by the Finnish Air Force, and on 18 February 2019 the US Department of Defense approved the export of the EA-18G to Finland.
+Boeing and the US Navy indicated their intention to propose the F/A-18E/F and EA-18G as a package for the new fighter introduction program, HX, which would replace the F/A-18C/D fighters operated by the Finnish Air Force, and on 18 February 2019, the US DoD approved the export of the EA-18G to Finland.
 However, the Finnish Air Force selected the F-35 Lightning II in February 2022.